EJQuezada/Meet-Application/README.md

 * Progressive Web Application.

 ## Set up
-* Set up development environment running in the Terminal "npx create-expo-app chat-app --template" from root folder of project.
+* Set up development environment running in the Terminal from root of project folder: **npx create-expo-app chat-app --template** from root folder of project.